Union Contracts and HR Policy Manual

 A student, employee, or any other person in the College who is found to have engaged in sexual harassment is subject to discipline up to and including, termination of employment or expulsion.
 All disciplinary proceedings will be conducted in accordance with applicable collective bargaining agreements and/or personnel policies.

 In keeping with these regulations, a concerted effort will be made to protect employees, students, and others from sexual harassment as defined.
 The final authority and ultimate responsibility for the prevention of sexual harassment will rest with the President of each Community College.
 The President or his/her designee will take all reasonable measures to prevent sexual harassment and will act positively to investigate alleged harassment and to affect a remedy when an allegation is determined to be valid, whether or not a formal grievance has been filed.
 However, the Affirmative Action & Title IX Officer will have the responsibility for the overall development, administration, and monitoring of all programs, policies, procedures, and regulations related to sexual harassment.
-Complaints about sexual harassment should be registered with P. Paul Alexander, Chief Human Resources and Affirmative Action Officer, and Title IX Coordinator for employees.
-The College’s Dean of Enrollment Management and Student Affairs is the Title IX Coordinator for students.
+Complaints about sexual harassment should be registered with the Chief Human Resources and Affirmative Action Officer, and Title IX Coordinator for employees.
+The Vice President of Academic and Student Affairs is the Title IX Coordinator for students.

 The Affirmative Action Plan also contains a grievance process which is available to any college employee who believes that he/she has been subjected to discriminatory employment practices including, e.g., sexual harassment.
 An employee who believes that he/she has been subjected to sexual harassment may therefore utilize the process to discuss the problem with an appropriate college official of the same sex, if desired.
 A complete copy of the Affirmative Action Plan and Grievance Procedure is available on request, from the College’s Human Resources Department.